NHS Negligence Claims

 What counts as NHS negligence?

 There are many types of scenarios that may be considered as NHS negligence, each with varying levels of severity and each with different evidence requirements.
-We have processed multiple NHS negligence claims successfully, and we will be pleased to help assess whether your case is likely to be eligible.

 - Errors during surgery